dmbarbour/awelon/AboutAwelon.md

 ### Stack Based Programming

 Like many tacit programming languages, Awelon supports stack-based programming.
 One of the key aspects of tacit programming is how *literals* are handled - e.g. if a developer writes `10 11 12`, what happens?
 Somehow, those literals must be added to the environment.
-For example, by pushing it onto a stack.
+For example, we can push literals onto a stack.

         42 %  e ~> (Static Integer * e)
         12.3 %  e ~> (Static Rational * e), exact 123/10